U-Pack review (2026)

 U-Pack in one paragraph

 U-Pack has been operating since 1997 (about 29 years), runs out of Fort Smith, AR, and covers all 50 states.
-Current FMCSA filing shows USDOT 125550 and MC 207258; BBB rating is A+.
 U-Pack is operated by ABF Freight and uses commercial trucking for the actual transport, which keeps prices below traditional movers.
 You handle loading; they handle the long haul.

-For a 2-bedroom interstate move, U-Pack quotes generally land between $1,500 and $3,800, with the median around $2,650.
+This is an estimated quote range, not a record of prices paid.
+For a 2-bedroom interstate move, U-Pack quotes generally land in the $1,500–$3,800 range, with the midpoint of that estimated range near $2,650.
 The low end of that range usually applies to off-season runs under 1,000 miles with self-packing; the high end shows up on full-service summer moves over 2,000 miles.

 U-Pack vs the competition